dfitzgerald3/airline_predict/README.md

-# airline_predict
+Flight Delay Prediction

-script to help predict wheather or not flights will be delayed coming out of IAH
+Using historical Bureau of Transportation On-Time Performances predict whether flights departing fromGeorge Bush Intercontinental Airport will be delayed and by how much time.